Your browser is not optimized for viewing this website.

 Tuition Includes

 All course materials: course manual, online access, Platinum Planner skill-tracking software, clinical fees, uniform shirt, and insurance.
-There are never any additionl fees assocaited with our programs.
-NREMT testing fees are NOT included.
+There are never any additional fees associated with our programs.
+NREMT Testing fees are NOT included.
+FireMed, LLC does not offer refunds 3 days following any approved transaction.
+Course credit shall be issued in lieu of refunds.

 Prerequisites